Kithin7/clippy_maker_gui/README.md

 - Customizable settings file to save your favorite settings and speed up clipping!
 - Output file size estimation to reduce clipping twice to get under 25 MB for sharing on [Discord](https://discord.com/download).
 ### Recommendations
-- To record, NVidia ShadowPlay works pretty well.
-OBS is another solid option.
+- To record, [NVIDIA ShadowPlay](https://www.nvidia.com/en-us/geforce/geforce-experience/shadowplay/) works pretty well.
+[OBS](https://obsproject.com/) is another solid option.
 Honestly, whatever floats your boat (but be mindful of bloaty programs like Overwolf).
 - I've found myself really only needing to record the last 30 seconds or so, but I have ShadowPlay set to 75 seconds
     - My ShadowPlay settings: 75 sec, downscale to 720p (from 1440p), 60 fps, bitrate 25 Mbps
         - The bitrate is probably like 2-3x too high but everything looks good to me.
 Might be a good starting point and then working it down from there.